-Restriction Workaround If you configure a new Storage Array with a single controller, you must place the controller in the top slot (slot A).
+Restriction Workaround After pulling all drives from a Storage Array, the storage management software prompts you for a password when you start the software or when you perform protected operations.
+Any password you enter fails.
+Password information is stored on a reserved area of each drive on the Storage Array.
+Each drive stores a mirrored copy of the password data.
+With no drives in the Storage Array, the storage management software does not find the password data when you attempt password protected operations.
+Add one of the drives to the Storage Array and reattempt the operation.
+If you configure a new Storage Array with a single controller, you must place the controller in the top slot (slot A).
 The controller firmware cannot recognize or talk to a single controller until slot A is populated.
 This restriction does not apply to Storage Arrays that were originally configured with two controllers.
 None.
 The Automatic Discovery option of the Enterprise Management window does not discover all of the appropriately configured Storage Arrays on a subnetwork.
 Add the devices manually using the Add Device option.
-See the Enterprise Management Window Help for more information.
+See the Enterprise Management window Help for more information.
 A controller fails during I/O transfer.
 The host hangs, and you might see an I/O error message.
-Fix the controller, using the Recovery Guru.
+Fix the controller, using the Recovery Guru .
 Restart the I/O application.
 No data corruption occurs.

-Table 4-1 (continued) Restrictions for the IRIX Operating Environment ----------------------- ---
+Table 4-1 Restrictions for the IRIX Operating Environment (continued) ----------- ---